-Because this is a tour bundle, you will be staying at your own accommodation each night, and making your own way to the tour's designated meeting point in the morning.
-This means that any time around your designated tours is entirely free for you to enjoy and discover Iceland at your own pace.
+Because this is a tour bundle, you will be staying at your own accommodation each night and making your own way to the tour's designated meeting point.
+This means that you can enjoy and discover Iceland at your own pace.

 So don't delay any more!
 Bag this opportunity today, and you too can experience the very best of Iceland's nature and tour activities with this discount tour bundle.
 Check availability by choosing a date.

 Upon arrival at the crater, you will be fitted with all necessary safety equipment for your descent into the crater.
 Equipped with your harness and a helmet, you will enter the volcano’s ready-made lift, then drop gently into a glittering, subterranean world.
-Almost immediately, you will be in awe of the kaleidoscopic colours that are left imprinted into the chamber walls.
+Almost immediately, you will be in awe of the kaleidoscopic colors that are left imprinted into the chamber walls.

 After your exploration has come to an end, you will ride the crater lift back to the volcano summit.
 Before hiking back down to your own vehicle, you will be invited to indulge in some fresh Icelandic soup, as well as other refreshments and snacks.
 Once your time at the volcano is over, you can continue on your journey around the country.

 On your second day, you will make your way to Þingvellir National Park, a UNESCO World Heritage site and the birthplace of Iceland's parliament.
-Once there, you will pull up in the car park of Silfra Fissure and meet your friendly and experienced snorkelling guides, as well as other excited members of your group.
+Once there, you will pull up in the car park of Silfra Fissure and meet your friendly and experienced snorkeling guides, as well as other excited members of your group.

 You will be taken down to the entrance point, where you will descend a steel staircase into the glistening glacier water below.
-Upon taking your first look beneath the surface, you will quickly realise just why this site is so popular; the visibility of Silfra's glacial water often exceeds 100m, meaning you will have a full, panoramic view over this mighty blue canyon.
+Upon taking your first look beneath the surface, you will quickly realize just why this site is so popular; the visibility of Silfra's glacial water often exceeds 100m, meaning you will have a full, panoramic view over this mighty blue canyon.

 Day 3 and, arguably, your most exciting day in Iceland yet!
-Today, you will head out along the picturesque South Coast, one of the most popular sightseeing stretches in the country, in order to take part in glacier hiking on Sólheimajökull ice cap.
+Today, you will head out along the picturesque South Coast, one of the most popular sightseeing stretches in the country, to take part in glacier hiking on Sólheimajökull ice cap.

 You will arrive at Sólheimajökull car park, where you will quickly meet the rest of your hiking party, as well as your experienced glacier guide.
-Without further ado, together you will make the short, fifteen-minute walk to the base of the ice cap.
+Without further ado, together, you will make the short, fifteen-minute walk to the base of the ice cap.

-This is a tour bundle, meaning that those who book this package with three, unique tours are liable for a 10% discount.
+This is a tour bundle, meaning that those who book this package with three unique tours are liable for a 10% discount.
 Also, be aware that the Icelandic weather is notoriously unpredictable, so make sure to dress up appropriately.
-Please try to be at the designated meeting point for each tour at least ten minutes before you are due to begin so as to avoid any unnecessary delays.
+Please try to be at the designated meeting point for each tour at least ten minutes before you are due to begin to avoid any unnecessary delays.